About The Drama MaMa Bookshop

 Two years later, I found myself outside of my friend Lydia's apartment watching strange men carry her body out in a large black bag.
 I called her landlord and requested he do a wellness check after not hearing from her for some time... and it turned out that we were too late.
 On my walk home... numb from shock of losing the person who taught me my value and worth, someone who inspired my enthusiasm to dream and dream big.

 I want people to feel inspired when they see my books on desk, coffee tables and bookstore shelve.
-I want users of my journals to actualize their goals and dream, to feel motivated, and healed in some way.
+I want users of my journals to actualize their goals and dreams and I want them to feel motivated, and healed in some way.
 And it is my hope that however you choose to explore your journal practice, that it is and will always be for your highest good.

 Peace & Love

 Alisa L Brock